 Tip: To create a planimetric view like an architect, place the section plane 48 inches above the floor’s surface.
 This placement usually enables you to see windows and doors in the slice without cutting through countertops or furniture.
 To create a sectional view, don’t cut through columns, because they’ll look like walls instead of objects that people can walk around; do cut through stairs or elevators, because this shows how people move through the building.

-In SketchUp, you can insert multiple section panes, but only one section plane can be active in each context.
+In SketchUp, you can insert multiple section planes, but only one section plane can be the active cut in each context.
 You create more than one context in a model by creating groups or components, each of which has a separate context.
-For example, say your model contains several ovens, each of which is a separate group, as shown in the following figure.
-You can display an active section plane in each group to see that none of the ovens contains a warm apple pie or chocolate chip cookies.
-(Darn it!)
-See Grouping Geometry and Creating a Basic Component for details about creating groups or components and how to open or close a group or component context.
+For example, the house in the following figure is a component and has two active section plane cuts: one cut is outside the house component and the other is within the component's context.

 Tip: Want to show off multiple interior views of a model?
-SketchUp enables you to show section cuts in animations.
-Animating Sections and Scenes explains how to create animations of your model.
+SketchUp enables you to show section cuts in scene animations.
+To animate scenes that show different section cuts, you need to save the section settings in a style and then save each view in a scene.
+Animating Scenes explains how to create animations of your model.

 Inserting a section plane is easy as pie.
 Make sure nothing in your model is selected, and open the group or component context where you want to add the section plane.
 Also, if you want to place the section plane at a specific height, such as 48 inches above the floor surface, use the Tape Measure tool to set a guide line that will help you place the section plane precisely where you want it.